muggy8/improbable/from-me-to-me/RRgnrPPm.md

 "It seems you're mistaken, Melody did indeed make an attempt to kill Phanna during the exam."
 I declared.

 With those words leaving my mouth, I could feel a signinficant change in the atmosphere as the elves started turning their gaze towards me one by one.

+"M-Master Mikay, what has Phanna done to earn your support so completely..." said the elf who was shouting at Phanna just a while back.

+She seemed to be quite surprised by my statement though I couldn't quite fault her for being surprised.

+"Unfortunately, I'm not exactly on Phanna's side right now."

+"Then why would you say that?"

+"Because it's the truth."

+"How?!
+We saw what happened!
+Sure, Melody kicked Phanna first but that didn't seems to cause Phanna any damage, yet Phanna, in return..."

+Her voice trailed off in the end as she was clearly hurt by the memories of such an event.

+I know the feeling of losing someone as well and it must be even harder considering how young she must be.

+"I'm not sure how you were watching but one thing I'm sure of is that I was much closer to the event than you were."
+I said.

+It seems that my statement had the intened effect as no argumentative rebuttal was made by any of the elves.

+However, I did receive a number of cautious looks from various members of the elves while others gave me mornful looks.

+"I was located at the judging area at the time of the incident and I was observing the entire exchange between Phanna and Melody.
+I was particularly intrested in that fight since I wanted to see how strong Phanna is in a fight.
+That's why I had both Observe and Investigate active to watch the event at the time.
+You're right, Melody did strike first but not only did she strike with Quicken, she also aimed for Phanna's neck.
+I dont know how Phanna managed to survive that unscathed but they did.
+I wouldn't say the way Phanna fought back the right way but I also wouldn't immediately declare Phanna to be in the wrong either."

+As I finished retelling the events of the exam, silence washed over the forest once again but that silence was shortly interupted.

+"Is... everything you've said true..?"

+The source of the question was none other than the elf who seems to have direct connection to Melody.

+I gave her a nod in response to her question which made her turn her gaze away from me.

+It was clear that what I said made her reconsider much of what she thought she knew about the situation.

+"Is that why you're helping Phanna right now?" the elf asked after reexamining her own assumpitions.

+I wasn't exactly too sure what she was asking about but even despite that, I knew how I must answer.

+"I guess you could say that, though I'm not technically on Phanna's side."

+The moment when the opposition shows weakness, is one of the moment where victory can be achieved.

+In these moments, by pressing the offence without showing any weakness, victory will easily come within grasping distance.

+This is true no matter the encounter, with fists or with words; that's why, I must answer as if I knew what she was thinking.

+By pressing my advantage, maybe I can put an end to this conflict.

+"I... see..."
+She replied weakly before continueing, "Then... why are you helping Phanna if you're not on her side?"

+"To protect you all.
+I don't want to see needless deaths.
+Phanna probably isn't any danger to you all in the way you all seem to be thinking.
+I was asked to stop the fighting here because someone doesn't want to see you all die.
+It's why I requested you all stay alive."

+"Are you mocking us?!"
+Yelled the armored elf warrior immediately after my comment.

+"look around you?
+Is what I'm asking really mocking you?"
+I snarled back silencing the armored elf warrior.

+Reluctantly, the elves slowly sat down cross legged one by one.

+Seeing this, I knew my job was now complete.

+Sitting down is a simple yet effective way of saying that one does not intend to attack.

+Afterall, attacking from a sitting position is difficult, if not impossiable.

+And thus, I had finished playing my role within this conflict as I sat down too and gestured towards Phanna to do the same.